Ativan Addiction – A Quick Guide on Signs and Symptoms

 Ativan (generic Lorazepam) is a fast acting drug people use as a short-term treatment solution for anxiety.
 Doctors do not recommend it for long-term use due to its potential for addiction.
 It is one of the most potent Schedule IV drugs available on the market.

 The DEA has five drug Classifications (Schedules).
 They base it on their medical usability and their risk of abuse.
 The DEA define a Schedule IV drug as “Low risk for abuse”.
-This is when you compare it to Schedule II (high risk) and Schedule III (less risk than II).”
+This is when comparing it with Schedule II (high risk) and Schedule III (less risk than II).”
 This Classification of IV can be misleading due to the ease of becoming an addict.
-Any drug can become addictive if you misuse it.
+Any drug can become addictive if misused.
 Therefore, Ativan is no different.

 The Classifications of Drugs